NLP: why the strange name?

 And yet this was the point at which I was initially turned off NLP.
 Because of the other participants.

 Dave Dobson exhibited warmth, friendliness, humour and a deep interest in other people.
 Most of the participants did not.
 They knew lots – and they said so.
 They talked a good talk – but they didn’t walk it.

 Some of them were attending the current extended NLP certification training – at that time the only UK equivalent to the NLP Practitioner Certification Programme.
 However I did not see nor experience much rapport.
 Nor did I discern much interest, on their part, in other people – apart from their continuously trying to analyse people according to representational systems, body language, congruence versus incongruence, etc.

-The contrast between this rather analytical, intellectual and humourless bunch and the people I had made friends with at the various Touch for Health course was marked.
+The contrast between this rather analytical, intellectual and humourless bunch and the people I had made friends with on the various Touch for Health courses was marked.
 And it caused me to question whether or not to continue with NLP.

 The questioning and wondering went on for about a year and a half.

 It was a very valuable period.
 I explored some fascinating routes to personal change (and made a few important personal breakthroughs) including Applied Kinesiology, Educational Kinesiology, Clinical Kinesiology, the work of Dr. Sheldon Deal, Neo-Reichian bodywork, and the very interesting field of Bioenergetics.

 But bits of NLP kept creeping into what I was doing in these areas too, almost as if my unconscious mind was reminding me that I couldn’t just drop NLP.
 And then a few things occurred to me.

 I was now at a crossroads.
 I’d been using NLP for a few years, was sold on it and had experience of how it could produce results in my own life and with people who came to my stress management classes and individual counselling sessions.